A question we are frequently asked by our clients is whether their planning proposal requires pre-app and if so, do we think pre-app is worth it.

 Without previous experience, it can be difficult to gauge how a local planning authority is likely to react to your proposal.
 The council’s pre-application service can help to give an insight into their stance on your proposed type of development.

 Furthermore, engaging with pre-app discussions sends a clear signal that you are keen to work with the council to help produce a scheme you can all be happy with.

 It also gives you an opportunity to get to know your planning department.
 Creating those relationships early can help with later negotiations.

 Firstly, a pre-app response is non-binding on the council.
 We have had glowing pre-app responses in the past, only for the council to change their mind.

 It can also be a costly and time-consuming process, and often does not tell us anything we don’t already know.
 Much depends on the quality of the planning officer giving the advice, and this can vary greatly.

 How does a planning consultant add value to this process?

 Each local authority undertakes the pre-application process differently and will have varying costs and timescales.
 Whilst pre-app should be a helpful process, we sometimes find local authorities respond negatively to a proposal without fully considering its merits, to simply get it off their desk.

-The support of a planning consultant at the meeting and in putting together the subsequent planning application, will ensure that the key components of the proposal are considered in full and the proposal presented in the best light.
-An experienced planning consultant can be a vital tool in ensuring you are prepared.
+The support of a planning consultant putting together the initial pre-app bundle, and attending the meeting, will ensure that the key components of the proposal are considered in full and the proposal presented in the best light.

 If your planning proposal needs support at pre-application, or you have received negative pre-app guidance and are not sure of your next steps, contact the team – we would be happy to assist: email@example.com or 01242 501003